Overview

 Investment Advisory Services

-We specialize in the discretionary management of fixed income portfolios based on the specific needs
+We specialize in the discretionary management of fixed income portfolios based on the specific needs and

-to their unique risk-adjusted asset allocation and have engaged BTAM to manage all or part of their
+their unique risk-adjusted asset allocation and have engaged BTAM to manage all or part of their assets

 BTAM also provides investment management services through pooled investment vehicles structured as